Idaho, ID

 Idaho Special Program for Women, Infants and Children (WIC) #

-Women, infants, and children in Idaho whose gross income falls below certain limits are eligible for WIC assistance.
+Women, infants, and children in Idaho with gross monthly income under 185% of the poverty level are eligible for WIC assistance.

-How much do you get for WIC in Idaho?
+How much do I get for WIC in Idaho?

-The average Idahoan enrolled in WIC receives approximately $57 of healthy foods per month.
+The average Idahoan enrolled in WIC receives approximately $64 of healthy foods per month.
+WIC is accepted in 200 Idaho grocery stores.

 How to apply for WIC in Idaho?